ika-rwth-aachen/RoadGeneration/README.rst

 Here are some basic informations about the input format:

 * segments: tjunction, xjunction, roundabout or connectingRoad
-* typ for an X-junction can be either 2M, 4A, M2A
+* type for an X-junction can be either 2M, 4A, M2A

 Further Work
 ------------